letsencrypt/cp-cps/CP-CPS.md

 ## 7.1 Certificate profile

-All ISRG Certificates comply with one of the following Certificate Profiles, which are derived from the profiles with the same names found in Section 7.1.2 of the Baseline Requirements.
+All ISRG Certificates adhere to one of the following Certificate Profiles, which are derived from the profiles with the same names found in Section 7.1.2 of the Baseline Requirements.
 Fields and extensions not specifically mentioned are as specified in RFC 5280 and the Baseline Requirements.

 ### Root CA Certificate Profile